 History of the Multi Wave Oscillator

-At the twilight of the 19th century, 2 of the brightest minds humanity has ever been blessed with were on the mission to change the world forever.
+At the twilight of the 19th century, 2 of the brightest minds humanity has ever been blessed with were on a mission to change the world forever.

-The core of his MWO devices were the MWO antennae – a revolutionary type of energy transmitting device.
+The core of his MWO devices was the MWO antennae – a revolutionary type of energy-transmitting device.
 The MWO antennae have the capability of both harnessing and transmitting energy.